Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

   ![Mapping selected](../../Assets/Screenshots/DataHub/Settings/ETL/MappingSelected.png "[Mapping selected]")

 3. Click the [CUSTOM DESTINATION ATTRIBUTE CHANNEL AND LANGUAGE] button in the editing toolbar.
-The button is only displayed when the destination attribute of the selected mapping is multi-language or multi-channel.
+This button is only displayed if the destination attribute of the selected mapping is multi-language or multi-channel.
   The *Settings* section is displayed on the right side.

   ![Custom mapping](../../Assets/Screenshots/DataHub/Settings/ETL/CustomMapping.png "[Custom mapping]")